tuxxon/wedeploy.com/node/electric/src/pages/docs/data/filtering-data/index.md

       ]'
 ```

-Above we are getting all documents in the movies collection where the title contains `sth` as substring.
+Above we are getting all documents from the movies collection where the title contains `sth` as substring.
+You can also define different patterns like `*sth` which means all documents whose title ends with `sth`, or `s*th` meaning all documents whose title starts with `s` and ends with `th`.

 </article>